melody-notpond/curly-lang-legacy/README.md

 Note: This repo has only been tested on macOS, so it may not build on other \*nix operating systems, and it most *definitely* won't build on Windows.

 ## Progress
-The parser is virtually done for the sake of creating a backend to test with.
+The parser is done, but nothing else is implemented yet.
 Everything is highly experimental.
 Be cautious: code may be explosive.

 ### Branch info
 There are four branches: